kapitoshcka/WizeGatorApp/README.md

 # WizeGATOR App

-WizeGATOR is a mobile application designed to connect learners with tutors in various fields.
-Users can either find a tutor to assist them with their academic or personal development needs or register as a tutor to offer their expertise.
+WizeGATOR is a mobile application that connects students with teachers in various subjects.
+Students can find a teacher to help them with academic or personal development or register as a teacher to share their experiences.

 ## Features

 ### 1. **Home Screen**
-   - The app welcomes users with a clean and intuitive interface.
+   - The App welcomes users with an intuitive interface.
    - Two primary options are available:
      - **Find a Tutor**: Browse and connect with tutors.
      - **Become a Tutor**: Register to offer tutoring services.